Theta2 Orionis: Components

 Bizarrely, θ2 Orionis C has a second entry in the Washington Double Star Catalog under the name S490.
 The companion is 10th magnitude and actually lies between θ2 Ori B and V1073 Ori.

 θ1 Orionis, the well known Trapezium cluster, is only 2 arc minutes away from θ2 Orionis A. Despite the names, θ2 Orionis A is marginally brighter than the brightest star in the Trapezium.
 The Catalog of Components of Double and Multiple Stars includes the stars of θ1 and θ2 Ori within the same system of 13 components.

 There are dozens of much fainter stars in the same field, many of them pre-main-sequence stars still forming from the Orion molecular cloud complex.

 Properties

-The primary component A appears as a 5th magnitude O class subgiant over 100,000 times as luminous as the sun.
+The primary component A appears as a 5th magnitude O class subgiant over 100,000 times as luminous as the Sun.
 The spectral type suggests it is evolving away from the main sequence, although it is thought to be less than 2 million years old.
-The spectral peculiarities may be related to close companions or could be caused by the extreme youth of the star.